-The global under-five mortality rate declined by 56 per cent, from 93 deaths per 1,000 live births in 1990 to 41 per 1,000 in 2016.
-Despite substantial progress, improving child survival remains a matter of urgent concern.
-In 2016, an estimated 5.6 million children died before reaching their fifth birthday, mostly from preventable diseases.
-This translates to 15,000 under-five deaths per day, an intolerably high number of largely preventable child deaths.
+The global under-five mortality rate declined by 59 per cent, from 93 deaths per 1,000 live births in 1990 to 38 in 2021.
+Despite this considerable progress, improving child survival remains a matter of urgent concern.
+In 2021 alone, roughly 13,800 under-five deaths occurred every day, an intolerably high number of largely preventable child deaths.

 Under-five mortality rate: Probability of dying between birth and exactly 5 years of age, expressed per 1,000 live births.

 Infant mortality rate: Probability of dying between birth and exactly 1 year of age, expressed per 1,000 live births.

 Neonatal mortality rate: Probability of dying during the first 28 days of life, expressed per 1,000 live births.